Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Compute Resources

 \section{Compute Resources}

-In Table~\ref{table:compute} we show the summary of used compute for in the main training configurations for benchmarks of FL and FL with DP for transparency and setting proper expectations for the community.
+In Table~\ref{table:compute} we show the summary of used compute of the main training configurations for benchmarks of FL and FL with DP for transparency and setting proper expectations for the community.